Borja Sémper: Exit and return to politics

 In January 2020, Sémper left politics for a position as director of institutional relations at Ernst & Young.
 He said that he could not cope with the confrontational nature of Spanish politics and wanted a new start for his family.
+In October 2021, he and PSOE politician Eduardo Madina released the book Todos los futuros perdidos ("All the Lost Futures"), marking the tenth anniversary of ETA's ceasefire.

-He returned to the PP three years later, being hired by leader Alberto Núñez Feijóo to lead the campaign for the 2023 local and regional elections.
+Sémper returned to the PP at the start of 2023, being hired by leader Alberto Núñez Feijóo to lead the campaign for the year's local and regional elections.
 In the campaign, he expressed discomfort at the unofficial anti-Pedro Sánchez slogan "Let Txapote vote for you" as Txapote, real name Francisco Javier García Gaztelu, was one of the ETA members who had threatened his life.
 He was elected to the Congress of Deputies as third in the PP list in the Madrid constituency.

 Personal life

-As of February 2020, Sémper had two sons aged under five with actress Bárbara Goenaga, while each partner had two children from previous relationships.
+As of December 2025, Sémper had two sons aged under ten with actress Bárbara Goenaga.
+Sémper and Goenaga each have one other child from previous relationships.

+In July 2025, Sémper announced that he had been diagnosed with cancer.